laurelr2020/csc-221-python-class/README.md

 #### geometry & main.py
 - These programs are an introduction to classes and importing into files.
 These programs have a Point object and a Rectangle object.
 The Rectangle object is created with a Point object acting as the upper left hand corner and a width and a height.
 The rectangle has a method to calculate the area of the rectangle.

+#### shape.py
+- This program is an introduction to abstract classes and subclasses.